8lliotzhang/8lliotzhang/README.md

 - 👀 I’m interested in: game design and aerospace
 - 🌱 I’m currently learning: yes
 - 💞️ I’m looking to collaborate on: not much right now
 - 📫 How to reach me: my discord

+this sentence references itself

 <!---
 8lliotzhang/8lliotzhang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.